Social

 Human rights training

-Each SBU is planning a series of various learning and training opportunities to increase awareness and education of Bridgestone’s human rights commitment among employees at all levels, including top management, HR professionals, and genba (on-site) employees, across all Group Companies.
+Each Bridgestone SBU is planning a series of various learning and training opportunities to raise awareness and increase education regarding Bridgestone’s human rights commitment among employees at all levels across all Group Companies, including top management, HR professionals, and on-site employees.

-Bridgestone West - Americas, Europe, Middle East and Africa regions: Bridgestone West promotes the new Implementation Guideline through multiple communications addressed to top leadership and the entire HR community.
-Additionally, it organizes dedicated training sessions for HR employees with local responsibilities, focused on incorporating the Guideline’s requirements into HR processes affecting employees' life cycles.
-These training sessions also highlight the broader activities managed by the HRLP WG and initiate an open discussion, allowing participants to express concerns, identify gaps, share best practices, and find common solutions.
-This same group will then participate in the Human Rights Risk Assessment Survey (HRRAS), which will be launched in the second half of 2025 in coordination with the HRLP WG.
+Bridgestone West shared an update on its human rights initiatives during an HR Community call that brought together the global HR function (Talent Acquisition, Talent Management, Total Rewards, HR Business Partners, and others) from across the Americas, Europe, Middle East, and Africa regions to maximize awareness and visibility.
+Additionally, it promoted the new Implementation Guideline through multiple, dedicated training sessions for HR professional with local responsibilities, focused on incorporating the Guideline's requirements into the main HR operational processes affecting employee lifecycles.
+These sessions also highlighted the broader activities managed by the HRLP WG and initiated an open discussion, allowing participants to express concerns, identify gaps, share best practices, and find common solutions.
+This same group took part in the Human Rights Risk Assessment Survey (HRRAS), which was launched in the second half of 2025 in coordination with the HRLP WG.
+Bridgestone WEST believes that establishing an informal human rights community within Bridgestone West is a critical step in reinforcing due diligence efforts.
+By enhancing awareness, promoting consistent practices, and fostering collaboration across countries, this community can help prevent potential violations and contribute to the development of a stronger human‑rights culture throughout the organization.

 ・Asia Pacific, India, and China region:

-Bridgestone Asia Pacific, India, and China (BSAPIC) conducts a briefing session for all Group Company (GC) HR personnel to explain the new Guideline’s requirements and launch the Guideline implementation activities.
-In parallel, BSAPIC HRLP Team continues to guide and support GC HR teams in addressing concerns, sharing best practices, and developing improvement plans.
-In the second half of 2025, BSAPIC GCs will participate in HRRAS to assess updated HRLP policies and procedures, identify gaps, and develop mitigation plans for further improvement.
+Bridgestone Asia Pacific, India, and China (BSAPIC) conducted a briefing session for all Group Company HR personnel to explain the new Guideline's requirements and launched the Guideline implementation activities.
+In parallel, BSAPIC HRLP Team continues to guide and support Group Company HR teams in addressing concerns, sharing best practices, and developing improvement plans.
+In the second half of 2025, BSAPIC Group Companies participated in the HRRAS to assess updated HRLP policies and procedures, identify gaps, and develop mitigation plans for further improvement.

 ・Japan:

-Japan Segment trains relevant HR staff in Group Companies by conducting briefing sessions on the Guideline.
-During these sessions, Japan Segment highlights key points for implementing the Guideline and shares best practices.
+Japan segment trains relevant HR staff in Group Companies by conducting briefing sessions on the Guideline.
+During these sessions, the segment highlights key points for implementing the Guideline and shares best practices.
 It also addresses any concerns or challenges that may arise during implementation.
-Japan Segment aims to foster support from representatives and HR staff in each Group Company through consistent efforts to promote the implementation of the Guideline.
-GCs under Japan Segment will also participate in HRRAS in the second half of 2025.
+Japan segment aims to foster support from representatives and HR staff in each Group Company through consistent efforts to promote the implementation of the Guideline.
+Group Companies in the segment also participated in the HRRAS in the second half of 2025 and completed improvements by January 2026.
+In 2026, Bridgestone will promote the establishment of standardized procedures for the minimum requirements of the Implementation Guideline and strengthen their execution.

 Bridgestone conducts regular education on its Global Human Rights Policy and Code of Conduct.
 It conducted human rights training in 2023, and 30,040 employees (94.7% of targeted employees) participated in the training in 2024.
 All managers are trained regularly on the Code of Conduct, including on the topics of harassment and bullying.